Isovaleraldehyde: Synthesis

 Finally, in beer the compound is produced via a reaction between the amino acid leucine and reductones in the malt.

 Occurrences and uses

 As it can be derived from leucine, the occurrence of isovaleraldehyde is not limited to beer.
 The compound has found to be a flavor component in many different types of foods.
 It is described as having a malty flavor and has been found in cheese, coffee, chicken, fish, chocolate, olive oil, and tea.

 The compound is used as a reactant in the synthesis of a number of compounds.
-Notably it is used to synthesize 2,3-dimethylbut-2-ene, and is then converted to 2,3-dimethylbutane-2,3-diol and methyl tert-butyl ketone, better known as pinacolone.
+Notably it is used to synthesize tetramethylethylene, and is then converted to pinacol and pinacolone.
 Pinacolone itself is then used in synthesis for number of pesticides.
 Additionally, a range of pharmaceuticals, such as butizide, are synthesized from isovaleraldehyde and its corresponding acid.
 It is a common reagent or building block in organic synthesis.

+Acid-catalyzed cyclic trimerization of Isovaleraldehyde gives 2,4,6-Triisobutyl-1,3,5-trioxane [68165-40-2].
+This is a flavouring agent that can be used in confectionary, tobacco, and other foodstuffs, toothpastes and the like.

+It is described as imparting a creamy, dairy, vanilla chocolate and berry flavour.

+According to IFF, isovaleraldehyde is used as a food flavorant additive.